-The mission of the Western Pennsylvania Disability History and Action Consortium is to preserve and honor the historic struggle of people with disabilities to attain human and civil rights and to share the lived experiences of today, in order to promote community access, participation and equal opportunity.
+The Western Pennsylvania Disability History and Action Consortium is a community-based archive that preserves and honors the historic struggle of people with disabilities to attain human and civil rights – and shares the lived experiences of today – in order to promote community access, participation and equal opportunity.

 The Consortium’s vision is to engage the public in the dynamic history of people with disabilities, to honor people who were mistreated or denied their rights, to recognize the efforts of individuals with and without disabilities to effect positive change, and to raise public awareness of contemporary issues, including the ongoing effort to maintain humane policies and laws.

-- To develop outreach projects and media initiatives that increase public awareness and educate the public and other stakeholders about disability history in Western Pennsylvania and the ongoing effort to maintain rights and ensure humane policies and laws.
+To develop outreach projects and media initiatives that increase public awareness of the archive and educate the public about disability history in Western Pennsylvania and the ongoing effort to maintain rights and ensure humane policies and laws.

-- To create broad community understanding of the wrongs of the past, especially institutionalization, so as to reinforce social and political commitment to the integration and participation of people with disabilities in all aspects of life, and to discourage segregation in any form.
+To create broad community understanding of the “wrongs” of the past, especially institutionalization, so as to reinforce social and political commitment to the participation and inclusion of people with disabilities in all aspects of life, and to discourage segregation in any form.